Nightjar LogoSign in

 Can AI generate lifestyle images for food products like table settings and kitchen scenes?
 Yes.
 Photography Styles and Product Placement features generate lifestyle scenes around preserved product photos.
 The product comes from your real photo; the AI creates the environment around it.
 This is the highest-value use case for food brands that need social media and campaign imagery beyond standard listing photos.

 Will Amazon flag AI-generated product images as misleading?
 Amazon requires images that accurately represent the product customers will receive.
 AI tools that modify the product itself risk non-compliance.
-Product preservation approaches, where the product pixels remain identical to the real photo, are inherently compliant.
+A product-preservation approach, where the uploaded product is anchored and only the environment is generated, helps reduce that risk because the product itself is not being reinterpreted.
 Amazon introduced AI-based image scanning in 2025, making accurate representation more important than ever.

 How do food brands maintain visual consistency across 20, 50, or 100 SKUs with AI?
-The Compositions workflow locks in style, framing, lighting, and camera angle across all products.
-Upload each SKU, apply the same composition, and every image matches.
-For brands with multiple flavors in identical packaging, Color Variants change label colors without regenerating the image.
-The result is a cohesive catalog page where every product looks like it came from the same photoshoot.
+Reusable ingredients hold the look steady: a shared Composition for framing and camera angle, a shared Photography Style for lighting, color, and mood.
+Saving the full setup as a Recipe makes it reusable across every product so the catalog can scale without rebuilding the brief each time.
+For brands with multiple flavors in identical packaging, the Recolor Edit Shortcut changes label colors without regenerating the image.
+The result is a cohesive catalog page where every product looks like it came from the same session.

 References